telereso/backstage-plugins/plugins/custom-entities/README.md

 This plugin can be used to design all the org setup then quickly validate the result in backstage, After that the resulted `custom-entities.yaml` can be committed to some repo and location for better control and provision

+## Demo
+You can check a live demo of the plugin [here](https://backstage-plugins-demo-q3zy3mrtmq-uc.a.run.app/custom-entities)

 ## Installation

 This is the front end plugin so make sure to setup the [Backend Plugin](../custom-entities-backend/README.md) as well